Numbers

 Numbers 2

 Organization of the Army around the Tabernacle: The Lord Yahweh was central to Israel (v.2) as they camped and as they traveled (17).
 In this Levi camped and traveled in the center with the Tabernacle.
 Three tribes camped to the east of the tabernacle (v.3-9), three tribes to the south (v.10-16), three to the west (v.18-24) and to the north (v.25-31).
 Each unit of 3 tribes had a designated leader (Judah v.
 9, Ruben v.
 16, Ephraim v.
 24 and Dan v.31).
 Each division had its own standard and each family within it, it's own banner (v.2).
-There was in this way both unity and identity.
-Two divisions left first, then the tabernacle (v.17) followed by the final two divisions.

 Israel camped around Tabernacle